Nazir Ahmad Mallal

-Nasir Ahmad Mallal (born 1904) was a Pakistan-born Singaporean lawyer who was the founder (with MJ Namazie) of one of Singapore's earliest law firms, Mallal and Namazie, in 1933.
-He served as a member of the Legislative Council over two consecutive terms of office from 1948 to 1955.
+Nazir Ahmad Mallal (1904 – 19 February 1974) was a Singaporean lawyer who was the founder (with MJ Namazie) of one of Singapore's earliest law firms, Mallal and Namazie, in 1933.
+He served as a member of the Legislative Council, with two consecutive terms of office from 1948 to 1955.

-Early life
+Early life and education

-Mallal was born in Pakistan in 1904.
+Mallal was born in Domel, British India, (present-day Pakistan) in 1904.
+He was the younger brother of Bashir Ahmad Mallal, the founder of the Malayan Law Journal.

 He was educated at Raffles Institution, University of London and Middle Temple.

-Public office
+Career

 In 1933, Mallal and MJ Namazie founded Mallal and Namazie, one of Singapore's earliest law firms.

-Mallal was the president of the Singapore Indian Association from 1933 to 1934, and the Municipal Commissioner from 1937 to 1947.
-During World War II, he fought with the British Indian Army as a captain.
+Mallal was the president of the Singapore Indian Association from 1933 to 1934.

 Following the end of the Japanese occupation and Singapore's separation from the Straits Settlements as a Crown Colony, he was a founder of the Singapore Anti-Tuberculosis Association (SATA) in 1947, and the Singapore Co-operative Stores Society.

+Political career

+Mallal was the Municipal Commissioner from 1937 to 1947.

-Mallal contested the general elections from 1948 to 1955, under the Progressive Party, which he founded with Tan Chye Cheng and John Laycock, and was subsequently elected as a member of the Legislative Council for the Municipal South-West Constituency from April 1948 to February 1951, and the City Constituency from April 1951 to February 1955.
+In 1947, Mallal founded the Progressive Party (PP), Singapore's first political party, with Tan Chye Cheng and John Laycock.
+He contested the general elections from 1948 to 1955, under the PP banner, which he and was subsequently elected as a member of the Legislative Council for the Municipal South-West Constituency from April 1948 to February 1951, and the City Constituency from April 1951 to February 1955.

+Personal life

+During World War II, Mallal fought with the British Indian Army as a captain.

+He married Margaret Mallal and the couple had two daughters and one son.

+Mallal died on 19 February 1974 of a heart attack in Gleneagles Hospital, Singapore.
+He was cremated at Mount Vernon Crematorium on 21 February 1974.